tuladhar/omaha-server-on-aws/README.md

-## Deploy a scalable, highly available and infra-as-code managed web application (Omaha server) on AWS Cloud
+## Deploy a scalable, highly available and infra-as-code managed web application (Omaha server) on AWS

 ### Read the blog post
 - [Dev.to](https://dev.to/ptuladhar3/deploy-scalable-highly-available-and-infra-as-code-managed-web-app-on-aws-4klc)